washraf/the-docker-ecosystem/Chapter 3/docker_file_instructions.md

 Creating a docker file is the most used way to create a docker image.
 In this section we are going to explore the ways to create a docker image file.

-For More information visit [the builder page](https://docs.docker.com/reference/builder/)
+For More information visit [the docker builder page](https://docs.docker.com/reference/builder/)

 ###From: